orangecoding/fredy/README.md

 To be able to use Immoscout, you need to create an account and copy the apiKey into the config file under /conf/config.json.
 The rest should be done by _Fredy_.
 Keep in mind, the support is experimental.
 There might be bugs and you might not always get pass the re-capture check, but most of the time it works pretty good :)

 If you need more that the 1000 api calls you can do per month, I'd suggest opting for a paid account...
-(No I don't get any money for recommending good services)
+ScrapingAnt loves OpenSource, therefor they've decided to give all _Fredy_ users a 10% discount by using the code **FREDY10** (No I don't get any money for recommending good services...)

 ## Understanding the fundamentals